sendgrid/docs/content/docs/ui/account-and-settings/accessing-email-account-associated-with-sendgrid.md

 If you find yourself in a similar situation, use one of the following options to get back in the action:

 1. (Recommended) Have your email administrator re-create the email address associated with the SendGrid account in question, and then request a [password reset]({{root_url}}/ui/account-and-settings/resetting-your-username-and-password/) email.
-SendGrid support can help out if you don't know that the email associated with a your account.
+SendGrid support can help out if you don't know the email associated with your account.
-2. You can always [create a new account](https://sendgrid.com/transactional-email/pricing), and sign up with an active email address that you control.
+2. You can always [create a new account](https://sendgrid.com/transactional-email/pricing) and sign up with an active email address that you control.
 Keep in mind that account data cannot be transferred from old to new accounts.